septa-ma/DB-Design/Part-02/chapter-04.md

         - What should the system do?
         - Why are you building this system?
 What do you hope it will accomplish?
         - What should it look like?
 Sketch out the user interface.
         - What response times do you need for different parts of the system?
 (Typically, interactive response times should be under five seconds, whereas reports and other offline activities may take longer.)
         - What reports are needed?
-        - Do the end users need to be able to dene new reports?
+        - Do the end users need to be able to define new reports?
         - Who are the players? (ties to previous section)
         - Do power users and administrators need to be able to desine new reports?